 The creation is part of the OUTROS MUNDOS program, developed by Victor Córdon Studios.
 OUTROS MUNDOS is an initiative dedicated to migrant communities residing in Portugal, aiming to create public sharing and interaction platforms through the study of their cultures.

 The program cyclically selects a target country and seeks to highlight its culture through the perspective of a choreographer in the field of dance.
+For the first edition, Iran was chosen, and the invitation to create was extended to choreographer Clara Andermatt.

-I do not seek to encompass the vastness of Persian culture, nor do I have the pretension to represent it—an impossible and undesirable task for someone approaching a vast and complex reality for the first time.
-I propose a subjective, animated vision fueled by the desire to promote encounters and build cultural bridges.
-A curious and interested gaze toward a reality very different from our own.
-A space for dialogue and reflection on aspects of everyday life, freedom, and the cultural diversity that we must defend and celebrate in the current global context.
+Instead, I propose a subjective vision driven by the desire to foster encounters and build cultural bridges.
+A curious and engaged gaze towards a reality very different from our own.
+A space for dialogue and reflection on aspects of everyday life, freedom and cultural diversity that we must continue to defend and celebrate in today’s global context.

 ― Clara Andermatt